James Charles Kopp

 the FBI's list of Ten Most Wanted Fugitives.
-On June 7, 1999 he had become the 455th fugitive placed on the list by the FBI.
-He was affiliated with the militant Roman Catholic anti-abortion group known as The Lambs of Christ.
+On June 7, 1999, he had become the 455th fugitive placed on the list by the FBI.

 He has been referred to as a terrorist by the National Memorial Institute for the Prevention of Terrorism, and was "well-known in militant anti-abortion circles, where he was nicknamed Atomic Dog".

 Early life

 James Charles Kopp was born in Pasadena, California and raised Lutheran, but later converted to Roman Catholicism.
 Kopp graduated from the University of California, Santa Cruz in 1976, with a bachelor's degree in biology, going on to take a master's degree in embryology from California State University Fullerton.
 Kopp started providing support to anti-abortion groups after his girlfriend underwent an abortion, and used his technical abilities to create special locks that protesters then used on the doors of abortion clinics.

 Murder

 On October 23, 1998, at approximately 10 p.m., Barnett Slepian was standing in the kitchen of his home in Amherst, New York.
-Kopp fired a single shot from a rifle from a nearby wooded area, which entered the Slepian home through a rear window.
+Kopp fired a single shot from an SKS semi-automatic rifle from a nearby wooded area, which entered the Slepian home through a rear window, striking and killing Slepian.
 Slepian was a well-known obstetrician/gynecologist who performed abortions at a women's clinic in Buffalo, New York.
 He also maintained a private medical practice in an office in Amherst, New York.
 Within hours of the murder, anti-abortion militants posted Slepian's name crossed out on their internet website, which also served as "a virtual hit list of doctors who carry out abortions".